Charles Comiskey: Legacy

 Comiskey is sometimes credited with the innovation of playing the first base position behind first base or inside the foul line, a practice which has since become common.
-Later he had played a large role in the dissolution of the National Commission, baseball's former body of authority, following a quarrel with Ban Johnson.
+Later, he had played a large role in the dissolution of the National Commission, baseball's former governing body, following a quarrel with Ban Johnson.
 He was inducted into the National Baseball Hall of Fame in 1939.
 He was also named to the St. Louis Cardinals Hall of Fame in May 2022, as the selection of Cardinals managing partner William DeWitt Jr. for his accomplishments as manager of the St. Louis Browns.

-Comiskey died in Eagle River, Wisconsin in 1931, and was buried at Calvary Cemetery in Evanston.
+Comiskey died in Eagle River, Wisconsin in 1931 and was buried at Calvary Cemetery in Evanston.
 Comiskey's son J. Louis inherited the team but died a few years later.
 The trustees of his estate were going to sell the team, but J. Louis' widow Grace was able to gain control of the team and avoid a sale.
-Her two children, Dorothy Comiskey Rigney and Charles Albert Comiskey II (who served in the White Sox front office in the 1940s and 1950s before he became owner), became co-owners of the team following Grace's death in the 1950s.
+Her two children, Dorothy Comiskey Rigney and Charles "Chuck" Albert Comiskey II (who served in the White Sox front office in the 1940s and 1950s before he became owner), became co-owners of the team following Grace's death in the 1950s.
 Dorothy sold controlling interest in the team to Bill Veeck in 1958, but Chuck remained a minority owner until 1962.

-When the White Sox moved to a new ballpark in 1991, the Comiskey Park name was carried over from their previous home (since 1910); it is now known as Guaranteed Rate Field.
+When the White Sox moved to a new ballpark in 1991, the Comiskey Park name was retained from their previous home (since 1910).
+It is now known as Rate Field.
 A statue of Comiskey stands near center field in the new ballpark.